Jeswinshalom/Understanding-the-basic-principle-of-Optical-Communication-/README.md

 ## 6. Vary the distance between the screen and fiber optic cable and make it coincide with one of the concentric circles.
 Note the distance.
 ## 7. Tabulate the various distances and diameter of the circles made on the white screen and compute the numerical aperture from the formula.
 ![WhatsApp Image 2026-01-23 at 1 58 27 PM](https://github.com/user-attachments/assets/2653484e-cc3b-4116-ac93-07ba629ecf75)
+## Result:
+### Thus, the Numerical aperture of the fiber has been measured successfully.